 Meals & Contractors

-This is a common scenario for Creative Entrepreneurs.
+This is a common scenario for Photographers.
 So let’s look at a few situations so that you can see when and how to deduct meals:

 If you’re WITH the contractor at the meal